moarchow/moarchow.github.io/README.md

 <a href="http://moarchow.meteorapp.com/"><img style="max-width: 20%;" src="https://raw.githubusercontent.com/moarchow/moarchow.github.io/master/images/need-real-food1.png"></a>

 # About
-There are many food choices on campus at UH Manoa and knowing what each place serves and when can be confusing.
-Moar Chow will allow UH students and faculty to browse all the menus on campus, view the location of vendors, rate vendors, save their favorite vendors, and search for chow by cusine type.
+There are many food choices on UH Manoa's campus and knowing what each vendor serves and when can be confusing.
+Moar Chow will allow UH students and faculty to browse all the menus on campus, view vendor locations, rate vendors, save their favorite vendors, and search for food by cusine type.

 ## Meteor Deployment
  + http://moarchow.meteorapp.com/

 # Guided Tour
 ## Landing Page
-##### Here you can log in with your UH CAS login information by clicking the Log In button.
+##### First you have log in with your UH CAS login information by clicking the Log In button.
 <img class="ui medium right floated image" src="https://raw.githubusercontent.com/moarchow/moarchow.github.io/master/images/milestone3/landing.jpg">

 ##### Once you have clicked the log in you will have to accept Moar Chow's Terms and Conditions.
 <img class="ui medium right floated image" src="https://raw.githubusercontent.com/moarchow/moarchow.github.io/master/images/milestone3/terms.jpg">

-##### After you have accepted the Terms and Condtitions you can login with your UH CAS login information.
+##### After you have accepted the Terms and Condtitions you can now login with your UH CAS login information.
 <img class="ui medium right floated image" src="https://raw.githubusercontent.com/moarchow/moarchow.github.io/master/images/milestone3/login.jpg">

 ## Home Page